ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

    ```

-### Create VM section
+### Create vApp and VM
 {:#create_vm}

 A vApp consists of one or more virtual machines that communicate over a network and use resources and services in a deployed environment.
-A vApp can contain multiple virtual machines.
-This section creates a vApp and adds a virtual machine to it.
+This section creates a vApp, attaches the routed network, and adds a virtual machine to it.
 The virtual machine is configured with 8 GB of RAM, 2 vCPUs, and based on a CentOS template from the Public catalog.

    ```hcl
     resource "vcd_vapp" "vmware_tutorial_vapp" {